BuildGameDutch/BGB-Tutorial-RNG/README.md

 # BGB Tutorial RNG

-The example code for the RNG tutorial
+The example code for the RNG tutorial in GDevelop